davbeck/TULayoutAdditions/README.md

 `TULayoutAdditions` is a collection of helper objects and categories that makes auto layout on iOS dead simple.

+> **Do not use this library.** It is provided for backwards compatibility.
+However, the new [`NSLayoutAnchor`](https://developer.apple.com/library/mac/documentation/AppKit/Reference/NSLayoutAnchor_ClassReference/) API in iOS 9 is just as succinct as this library, more capable, and doesn't require an external dependency outside of UIKit/AppKit.

 ## Installation

 ### CocoaPods